 Tibial Compound Fracture

-Any broken bone is going to hurt, but a tibial compound fracture amplifies that pain in some gruesome ways.
-Due to the amount of force it takes to break the tibia, its common for the fractured bone to tear through muscle and break the skin.
+Any bone damage is going to hurt, but a tibial compound fracture amplifies that pain in some gruesome ways.
+Due to the amount of force it takes to break the tibia, it's common for the fractured bone to tear through muscle and break the skin.
 There's also a stomach-churning aspect to seeing a piece of bone sticking out where it shouldn't.
 In the most extreme cases, the tibia may fracture in two separate places, which comes with an even longer, more difficult recovery.

 The pain can be terrible, and any delay in treatment can result in deformities, erectile dysfunction, and damage to the urethra and blood vessels.